-COVID-19: Stay at Home.
-Protect the NHS.
+COVID-19: Stay Alert.
+Control the Virus.
 Save Lives.

 The coronavirus (COVID-19) outbreak is a rapidly changing situation, and your best sources of real time information are always going to be trusted news channels on TV, radio or internet-enabled devices such as your smartphone, tablet or desktop computer.

 The really simple advice is STAY AT HOME.
 WASH YOUR HANDS.